-An ATmega328PB breakout board with digitally-isolated SPI, I²C, or generic GPIODesigned by leonerd, Ships from United Kingdom
+An ATmega328PB breakout board with digitally-isolated SPI, I²C, or generic GPIODesigned by LeoNerd's Store in United Kingdom

-Galvanically-isolated SPI, I²C or GPIO ports Onboard ceramic resonator All MCU pins available on non-isolated side Includes 6-pin ISP header Available as a complete pre-populated module as well as...Read More…
+Galvanically-isolated SPI, I²C or GPIO ports Onboard ceramic resonator All MCU pins available on non-isolated side Includes 6-pin ISP header Available as a complete pre-populated module as well as a…Read More…

 New 4 choices of CPU frequency

 This application board allows the construction of projects based on the ATmega328PB microcontroller which include a digital isolator on the SPI or I²C peripherals.
 Typically this arrangement is useful when parts of the circuit must be at a different ground potential to the main part containing the microcontroller.
 Many items of test equipment for example, will often put parts of the analog frontend and a DAC or ADC in such a sub-circuit, separated from the rest of the unit.
 Such separation is often performed by special-purpose "digital isolator" chips.
 This board provides a handy central piece to such an application, containing the MCU and isolator hardware in one place.